antiqueaudubon.com

 (History of the E-Gallery)

 I am a Professor Emeritus at the University of Alabama at Birmingham (UAB), and have been a faculty member at its renowned Medical Center for nearly four decades, doing NIH-funded biomedical research on diseases of significance in human health and developing novel methods for structure-based drug discovery.
-About 25 years ago, I had discovered, purely by serendipity, the saga of the eminent American naturalist and a restless genius, the great John James Audubon, and the awe inspiring story behind the creation of his monumental masterpiece, "The Birds of America" (BOA), consisting of original hand-colored copperplate engravings with aquatint and etching.
+About 30 years ago, I had discovered, purely by serendipity, the saga of the eminent American naturalist and a restless genius, the great John James Audubon, and the awe inspiring story behind the creation of his monumental masterpiece, "The Birds of America" (BOA), consisting of original hand-colored copperplate engravings with aquatint and etching.
 What a fortunate discovery it was for me!
 I purchased a few original Havell Edition Birds, a few Imperial Folio Quadrupeds, and Octavo Edition Bird and Quadruped prints from some well known dealers.
-That started my rather humble collection of Audubon original prints.
+I visited the New-York Historical Society to admire the original watercolor paintings by Audubon, toured the Oakley Plantation House in St. Francisville, Louisiana where Audubon stayed and painted some of his birds, and visited the Audubon Museum and the historic town area in Henderson, Kentucky, where Audubon's lumber mill and his log cabin house used to be.
 I was also a long-time member of the now defunct Yahoo Group devoted to Audubon Prints, and contributed to the group discussions.
-And, each time I had a stressful day at work, I would come home, and immerse myself and drift away into the beautiful world of original Audubon art gracing the walls at my home, and simply marvel at their beauty, and recover.
+Each time I had a stressful day at work, I would come home, and immerse myself and drift away into the beautiful world of Audubon art, and simply marvel at the beauty of the images he painted, and recover.
 These images of birds and quadrupeds often depicted the unspoiled American wilderness present in early 19th century.
 Some of the bird images even included in the background charming early 19th century views of historic towns like Charleston, Baltimore, and St. Augustine, and rice plantations.
 I would also contemplate on the immense hardships that Audubon had to bravely endure and overcome in early 19th century trying to produce his monumental masterpieces against all prejudices and hurdles thrown his way.
 He was an inspiration!

 N. Rama Krishna, Ph.D.